-What are the most high-yield MCAT topics?
+What are the high-yield MCAT topics?
 This is a question that occurs to many premed students wondering how to study for the MCAT.
 There’s no denying that in order to achieve an excellent MCAT score, you’ll have to combine strategic learning with hard work to make the most of your prep time.
 But are there certain topics that are highly tested on the MCAT?
 Should you be prioritizing these topics over others?
 These are the questions we will help you answer.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Listen to the blog!